dillonkearns/incrementalelm.com/content/articles/exit-gatekeepers.md

 ## 🔓 Unsecure Exit 2 - Public Accessor

 Similarly, you can unwrap the raw SSN directly from outside the module if we expose an accessor (also known as getters) which returns the /raw data/.
-In this case, our primitive representation of the SSN is a String, so we could have an unsecure exit by exposing a `toString`{code} accessor.
+In this case, our primitive representation of the SSN is a String, so we could have an unsecure exit by exposing a `toString` accessor.

 ```elm
 module SSN exposing (SSN, toString)